Construction Estimating

 • Work with project managers to pass on knowledge of the bid

-• This course is facilitated by the instructor on the Zoom platform.
-Access information from the instructor will be provided to you in advance of the training.
+• Course access information will be provided to you in advance of the training by your instructor

-• Attendance in all four sessions is mandatory for course completion. *Please note that If a student misses a class session, we are unable to transfer registration or provide a partial refund of the registration fees.
+• Full attendance and participation in all sessions is mandatory for course completion.
+If a student misses a class session, we are unable to transfer registration or provide a partial refund of the registration fees.

 Course Requirements (Technology & Participation)

-• This course requires full face-to-face interaction and participation from both the instructor and students.
-In order to attend, you must make sure you have the following:
+This course requires full face-to-face interaction and participation from both the instructor and students.
+In order to attend, you’ll must make sure you have the following:

 • Computer or laptop with webcam (webcams are mandatory): This course will involve 100% on-screen interaction with your instructor and classmates, reading/viewing on-screen content like slides or videos, and interacting via typing with questions or responses.
 For this reason, you must have a webcam and use a full computer/laptop, and we do not permit students to attend using a tablet or cell phone.